rancher/rancher.github.io/rancher/v1.2/en/quick-start-guide/index.md

 ### Create a Multi-Container Application

-We have shown you how to create individual containers and connect them to a cross-host network.
+We have shown you how to create individual containers and explained how they would be connected in our cross-host network.
 Most real-world applications, however, are made out of multiple services, with each service made up of multiple containers.
 A WordPress application, for example, could consist of the following services:

 1. A load balancer.
 The load balancer redirects Internet traffic to the WordPress application.
 2. A WordPress service consisting of two WordPress containers.